Ph.D. Edinburgh University, 1985

 "Women's History in Scotland: Towards an Agenda," Innes Review 46 (Autumn 1995): 155-64.

-"The Community of the Burgh in the Fourteenth Century," in The Scottish Medieval Town, M. Lynch et al, ed.
-(Edinburgh: John Donald Press, 1988), 32-45.
+"The Community of the Burgh in the Fourteenth Century," in The Scottish Medieval Town, edited by M. Lynch et al. (Edinburgh: John Donald Press, 1988), 32-45.

 "Age of Bon-Accord: Aberdeen in the Fourteenth Century," in New Light on Medieval Aberdeen, edited by J. Smith (Aberdeen: Aberdeen University Press, 1985).